agerwick/useful_tools/readme.md

 ```

 Edit run_test_coverage_report.py to set the minimum_test_coverage_percentage, etc.
+Edit .coveragerc to exclude irrelevant subdirectories (such as tests/) from the coverage report.

-NOTE: Both run_test_coverage_report.py and the .githooks folder should be committed to the repository
+NOTE: run_test_coverage_report.py, .coveragerc and the .githooks folder should all be committed to the repository

-Add these two lines to your readme, so that other developers know how to set up the pre-commit hook:
+Add these two lines of instruction to your readme, so that other developers know how to set up the pre-commit hook:

 ```bash
 git config core.hooksPath .githooks